dssg/mlforpublicpolicylab/techhelp/handling_secrets.md

 db_pass = os.getenv('PGPASSWORD')
 ```

-If you don't want to set the environment variables by time every time you start a new terminal session, you could also store them in a shell script that would load them up when run, for instance, you might have a file called `environment.sh` with contents:
+If you don't want to set the environment variables by hand every time you start a new terminal session, you could also store them in a shell script that would load them up when run, for instance, you might have a file called `environment.sh` with contents:

 ```bash
 export FOO="HELLO WORLD"